fomightez/structurework/README.md

 - [bioptools](https://github.com/ACRMGroup/bioptools) has [pdbsplitchains](https://github.com/ACRMGroup/bioptools#pdbsplitchains) that Split a PDB file into separate files for each chain.
 (See [here](https://www.biostars.org/p/9513505/#9513508).)
 The package has other scripts with structure-related abilities.

+- `exploder.py` by Tom Peacock [here](https://github.com/tp-peacock/pdbTools) looks to be meant to separate chains in a protein complex for visualization purposes, so you can have a scene where looks like complex pulled apart some like parts manuals often show assemblies in 'exploded view'.

 -  See more related tools [here](https://github.com/fomightez/structurework/tree/master/python_scripts#related-resources-by-others).